PatD123/Grass/README.md

 Grass Simulation in OpenGL

+## TODO
+- [ ] SIMD
+- [ ] Multithread when frustum culling, then draw only the ones that are not culled out.

 ## The journey

 With more and more grass, even with LODing it gets pretty slow; Implemented Frustum Culling.